This section includes the following related topics:

 Insurance covers the named insured for all the perils mentioned in the policy, except for those that are excluded.
 Other people might also be covered.
-For example, the standard homeowners policy covers all residents of the household who are related to the named insured, or are dependents under the age of 21, or are petsitters who are not being paid.
-Dogs belonging to the named insured and all dependent under the age of 21 are covered (if coverage is provided for dog-inflicted injuries at all).
+For example, the standard homeowner's policy covers all residents of the household who are related to the named insured, are dependents under the age of 21, or are petsitters who are not being paid.
+Harm caused by dogs belonging to the named insured and all dependents under the age of 21 is also covered (if coverage is provided for dog-inflicted injuries at all).

-Some people get confused about the medical payment policy limit.
-They get the mistaken idea that this might be all the money that is available for medical treatment costs in a dog bite case.
-That is absolutely not true.
-When the full claim for everything is presented, it will include a demand for all medical costs, past and future.
-The insurance company will end up paying for all those costs, but the payment will be under the liability provision of the insurance policy.
-That is a different coverage with much higher limits.
+It is important to note that the medical payment policy limit is not the total amount of money available for medical treatment costs in a dog bite case.
+It is only a preliminary claim for limited benefits.
+When the complete claim is presented, it will include a demand for all past and future medical expenses, which will be covered by the liability provision of the insurance policy, with much higher limits.

 A common mistake: sending medical bills directly to the dog owner's insurance company